dheeraj-jayaswal/API-From-The-Trenches/README.md

   ✓ Secure code fixes in the application's language
   ✓ Postman collection delivered as remediation aid
   ✓ Retest after fixes (closing the loop)

-The methodology is what separates a professional engagement from a skilled individual doing their best ad hoc.
 ```

 ---